itannady/miles-converter/README.md

 # Miles Converter

-A web app that converts miles to kilometers.
+A web app that converts miles to kilometers and vice versa.